 U.S. says Houthi missiles fired at cargo ship, U.S. warship in Red Sea amid strikes against Iran-backed rebels

-The U.S. military's Central Command said Monday that Yemen's Iran-backed Houthi rebels had fired an anti-ship ballistic missile at a Marshall Islands-flagged, U.S.-owned and operated container ship called the M/V Gibraltar Eagle, as the rebel group continued its assault on global shipping in the Red Sea.
-It said there were no injuries or significant damage reported aboard the civilian vessel, corroborating earlier reports by a British maritime security firm that said the missile had caused an inconsequential fire in the ship's hold.
+Yemen's Iran-backed Houthi rebels fired an anti-ship ballistic missile at a Marshall Islands-flagged, U.S.-owned and operated container ship called the M/V Gibraltar Eagle, the U.S. military and the vessel's operator said Monday, as the rebel group continued its assault on global shipping in the Red Sea.
+There were no injuries or significant damage reported on the civilian vessel, but the missile caused an inconsequential fire in the ship's hold, the vessel's operator said.

 The Houthis have been targeting commercial vessels in the Red Sea with missiles and explosives-laden drones for weeks, claiming it as a legitimate response to Israel's ongoing war with the Palestinian militant group Hamas in the Gaza Strip.

-The missile that had been fired toward the USS Laboon "was shot down in vicinity of the coast of Hudaydah (a port on Yemen's west coast) by U.S. fighter aircraft.
+The missile that was fired toward the USS Laboon "was shot down in vicinity of the coast of Hudaydah (a port on Yemen's west coast) by U.S. fighter aircraft.
 There were no injuries or damage reported," CENTCOM said in a statement late Sunday.

 President Biden announced U.S. and allied strikes on the Houthis in a statement Thursday night and, on Friday alone, 28 Houthi locations were targeted with bombs and missiles launched from air and sea.
 The strikes continued over the weekend, with U.S. forces hitting a Houthi radar site on Saturday, the AP reported.

 The U.K. Maritime Trade Operations agency first reported the strike on the M/V Gibraltar Eagle on Monday, saying a "vessel was hit from above by a missile" in Yemeni waters.
-The agency did not provide any further details, but it urged any vessels transiting the area to exercise "extreme caution," CBS News partner network BBC News reported.
+The agency urged any vessels transiting the area to exercise "extreme caution," CBS News partner network BBC News reported.

-The U.K.'s Sky News, meanwhile, cited private maritime security company Ambrey as saying the missile had caused a fire in the hold of commercial vessel with no link to Israel, but that the ship remained seaworthy with no casualties reported.
+"As a result of the impact, the vessel suffered limited damage to a cargo hold but is stable and is heading out of the area," Eagle Bulk, the ship's U.S. operator said in a statement quoted by Reuters.
+"All seafarers onboard the vessel are confirmed to be uninjured.
+The vessel is carrying a cargo of steel products."

 The U.K. participated in the strikes against the Houthis, which British Prime Minister Rishi Sunak called a "last resort" after "exhaustive diplomatic activity" and warnings from Washington and London for the militants to stop attacking ships.